Where to find old maps of your area online

-Meanwhile the wider NLS site has all kinds of old maps covering Scotland, the UK and the world, including the complete collection of historic Ordnance Survey maps as well as smaller maps such as town plans, county maps, coastal charts, military maps (including trench maps from WW1) and estate maps.
+Meanwhile the wider NLS site has all kinds of old maps covering Scotland, the UK and the world, including the complete collection of historic Ordnance Survey maps as well as smaller maps such as town plans, county maps, coastal charts, military maps (including trench maps from the First World War) and estate maps.
 A boundaries viewer helps you check parishes.
 You can browse the collection by map-maker or place, or view them overlaid on modern maps.
 New maps are regularly being added to the site.

 Old Maps Online grew out of a 2013 project by Swiss company Klokan Technologies and the University of Portsmouth’s Great Britain Historical Geographical Information System.
 The result is this easy-to-use search engine and interactive map that boasts historic digitised maps drawn from collections from all over the world.
 UK partners include the British Library, the National Library of Scotland (see above) and the University of Manchester’s map collections.
 The free Old Maps Online app lets you search for an area and view the different maps available.

 David Rumsey’s site has a vast number of fascinating old maps and charts covering most of the world.
 The parent website gives details about the collection’s coverage, recent additions and the various websites and apps through which you can explore the material.
 As well as standard maps, the site offers train and bus route maps and even some 'maps' or royal descent!